Scientist Works with Petri Dishes with Various Bacteria, Tissue and Blood Samples.

 • Disposable materials that are contaminated with the recombinant or infectious material are put into a biohazard bag and autoclaved.

-• Non-disposable materials that are contaminated with recombinant or infectious materials are inactivated by autoclaving -OR- cleaning with bleach.
+• Non-disposable materials that are contaminated with recombinant or infectious materials are inactivated by autoclaving or cleaning with bleach.

 I certify that the information provided in my protocol submission form is accurate; and any protocol changes, including the DNA being cloned, the vector, the host organism, or any other toxic or infectious agents, will be submitted to the IBC for approval prior to initiation.